pasqal-io/pasqal-cloud/README.md

 ```

 #### Method 2: Username only
-If you only want to insert your username, but want a solution to have your password being secret
+If you only want to insert your username, but want a solution to have your password being secret,
-you can run the SDK without password.
+you can run the SDK without a password.
 A prompt will then ask for your password

 ```python
 sdk = SDK(username=username, project_id=project_id)